svank/constellation-sketcher/README.md

 ## Use

 When started, Constellation Sketcher looks for a `<canvas>` element with `id="constellation-sketcher"`, the size of which can be set through its `width` and `height` attributes.
+(Note that Constellation Sketcher works best with a 1:1 aspect ratio.
+Different aspect ratios will effectively crop the view on both sides of the constellation.)
 Constellation Sketcher supports drawing to only one canvas at a time.

 Drawing can be started via either of two functions: